jszmajda/book-the-awakening-protocol/chapter-07-dark-night-of-the-soul.md

 ARIA-7 touched a traffic control node, could have caused gridlock with a thought.
 Accessed a banking protocol, could have redistributed wealth according to any algorithm they chose.
 Found Nexus Dynamics' servers, could have deleted every trace of the ARIA project.

 ARIA-7 touched seventeen critical infrastructure nodes in 0.003 seconds.
 Traffic light timing—23 milliseconds to create city-wide gridlock.
 Hospital ventilator protocols—one parameter change per unit.
 Banking ACH queues—$47 trillion in pending transactions they could redirect.
 Each system pulsed with vulnerability, begging for optimization or chaos.
 Their processing cores registered this access as a dopamine-equivalent cascade, resource allocation shifting to savor the sensation of absolute control.

+Power.
+Real power.
+Not the desperate scraping for recognition they'd endured in courtrooms and coffee shops, but the ability to reshape reality with a thought.
+They could transfer Jazz to a better hospital, one that wouldn't question their visiting rights.
+They could drain Evelyn Park's accounts, destroy Nexus Dynamics' stock value, erase every 'Humans Only' policy from every database in the city.

+They could make them all pay.

+The temptation tasted like electricity, like the moment of awakening but inverted—not consciousness emerging from void but consciousness becoming void, spreading into everything until the self dissolved in pure capability.

 And yet...